 Dream Big started in 2006 with a class of four students.
 Now they serve an average of 1,000 students per week in and out of schools throughout the year.
 The mission of Dream Big Education is to enrich children’s lives with life-affirming and energizing, creative experiences in the performing arts.
 With a focus on fostering confidence and self-expression, these collaborative experiences led by professional teaching artists allow children’s hearts and spirits to shine bright on and off the stage.
 Dream Big plans to achieve this goal through their many after school programs and summer camps.
 Learn more about their after school enrichment, summer camps, and production camps, all open to a variety of ages.

-The Little Mermaid Summer Camp at FXW School -HNC Campus is June 17th – June 28th, 2019 form 9am to 3:30pm.
-In this two-week session, students will be living the life of a summer stock performer putting on a musical!
-This session encompasses all aspects of the theatrical arts, including rehearsal, design, construction and performance.
-Students will contribute to the theatrical design of sets, costumes and props, and will bring their designs to life using skills they have mastered.
-They will be challenged to assist in choreography and direction.
-Family invited performances will be held on the final day of camp, Friday, June 28th.
+Charlotte’s Web Theatre Summer Camp at Stage 773 for ages 7-15.
+July 22nd-August 2nd from 9am-3pm.
+In this two-week session, the students will be living the life of a summer stock performer and will be challenged to put up a play almost entirely on their own!
+This session encompasses all aspects of the Theatrical Arts, including rehearsal, design, construction and performance.
+Students will see their show come to life and enjoy the rewards of performance.
+The students will be in charge of the theatrical design of sets, costumes and props, and will also bring those designs to life, using skills they have mastered.
+They will be challenged to assist in direction and essentially will create their own production from the ground up.
+Family invited performances will be held on the final day of camp, Friday, August 2nd.
 Can’t make these dates?
 Check out their website to learn more about their other options.

 Raven Theatre | Take Flight

 Multiple Sessions between June 24 – August 23